haokeyingxiao/haoke/UPGRADE-6.4.md

 * **Styling**<br>
   There might be smaller styling issues here and there.
 Mostly spacing or slightly wrong colors.
 * **Bootstrap v5 OffCanvas**<br>
   Bootstrap v5 ships its own OffCanvas component.
-Shopware is still using its custom OffCanvas at the moment.
+Haoke is still using its custom OffCanvas at the moment.
-  It is planned to migrate the Shopware OffCanvas to the Bootstrap OffCanvas.
+  It is planned to migrate the Haoke OffCanvas to the Bootstrap OffCanvas.
 * **Modifying SCSS $theme-colors**<br>
   Currently it is not possible to add or remove custom colors to $theme-colors like it is described in the [Bootstrap documentation](https://getbootstrap.com/docs/5.1/customize/sass/#add-to-map).
 ## Allow generating multiple document types at backend